better-internet/radworks-docs/docs/trouble-shooting.md

 another process may be listening on the port we’re using or the backend does not have the permissions to write to a certain directory.

-If you’re not able to fix the problem, please open an [issue on GitHub][github-issues].
+If you’re not able to fix the problem, please open an [issue on GitHub][gi].

 ## UnknownException
 ### Reason